 How to Become a Counselor in Wyoming

 To become a professional counselor in one of the major fields in Wyoming, you will need to meet minimum education requirements and be licensed by the state.
 You can meet the education requirements by attending one of the counseling schools in Wyoming.
 You may also be able to meet requirements by attending an out-of-state program.
-The path to counseling licensure may also include exam and clinical work experience requirements.
+The path to counseling licensure may also include exams and clinical work experience requirements.
 If you already hold a license in another state and are looking to practice in Wyoming, visit our Counseling License Reciprocity Guide.

 1. Decide on the area of counseling to pursue.